SAP/spartacus-docs/pages/home/Spartacus-FAQ.md

 permalink: /Spartacus-FAQ/
 ---

+- Questions related to Spartacus as a product
+- Questions related to Commercialization

 # Questions related to Spartacus as a product

 ### What is SAP Commerce Cloud (Project Spartacus)? (referred to as just “Spartacus”)